LucasDelfino92/morrowindsharp/main.md

 ### Cleaning plugins

 For general dirty records, we use **Wrye Mash**, automatically cleaning them.
-This step is not necessary when using Morrowind Sharp.
+This step is not necessary when using Nerevar Rising.

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.
 - In the **Mods** tab, CTRL+left click on the plugin you want to clean.